-The State of Nevada has multiple initiatives designed to help teens stay safe on the roads.
-The State of Nevada uses a graduated licensing system designed to help teens get the experience that they need to be safe drivers.
+Nevada has multiple initiatives designed to help teens stay safe on the roads.
+Nevada uses a graduated licensing system to help teens get the experience they need to be safe drivers.
 While teens can drive alone after hours of practice and after taking a driving test, there are passenger restrictions and rules for driving at night.
-In addition, the State of Nevada prohibits anyone under the age of 21 from operating a motor vehicle with measurable bodily alcohol content.
+In addition, Nevada prohibits anyone under 21 from operating a motor vehicle with measurable bodily alcohol content.

 Nevada uses a graduated license system for teen drivers.
 At age 15½, a teen may apply for a driving permit.
 With a permit, the teen must complete 50 hours of driving and a classroom driver’s education course before applying for a minor license.
 After six months with a permit, a teen may apply for a minor license.
-With a minor license, the teen may drive alone, but there are restrictions on transporting minors and driving at night.
-An 18-year-old may get a full, unrestricted license in the State of Nevada.
+The teen may drive alone with a minor license, but there are restrictions on transporting minors and driving at night.
+An 18-year-old may get a full, unrestricted license in Nevada.

 At the age of 15½, a teen can get a driving permit.
-To obtain a driving permit in the State of Nevada, a teen must meet these requirements:
+To obtain a driving permit in Nevada, a teen must meet these requirements:

 - The teen must be at least 15½ years old on the day of application